Role of the Trustee

 Time at Meetings

 Trustees can expect to spend an average of at least three nights a month at Board and committee meetings for most of the year.
-These meetings last on average from 7 p.m. until about 10 p.m. or 11 p.m.
+These meetings last, on average, three to four hours.

 Trustees may also be appointed to represent the Board on such bodies as traffic safety committees, boards of health, municipal planning committees and Ministry of Education committees.